 If there is one character I would forever associate with the late actor, Fernando Poe Jr. it’s Flavio or more popularly known as Panday.
 Flavio’s character is a panday or a blacksmith, a person who forges metal objects from wrought iron or steel.
-In Kawit, there are real-life blacksmiths and you can find them in the house of Hermiana Santulan, an 84-year old woman who was able to send her 9 kids to school through this business.
+In Kawit, there are real-life pandays and you can find them in the house of Hermiana Santulan, an 84-year old woman who was able to send her 9 kids to school through this business.

 There was a live demonstration of blacksmithing care of one of the pandays, Mang Waldy.
 First, he burned coals to create fire to soften the steel.
 With the help of another panday, they hammered, bent, and cut the steel to shape it into a tool.
 It was fascinating to watch though it was a bit uncomfortable because of the heat that was coming from the furnace.

 Sadly, the blacksmithing is a dying industry in Kawit.
 On how long this industry would be sustained in the years to come, I cannot tell for sure.
 But I am hoping that there is a way to keep it alive for the benefit of the future generation.